jpruiz114/atdd-tests/README.md

 ## Overview

-This repository contains Ruby exercises and katas for Acceptance Test-Driven Development (ATDD) and Behavior-Driven Development (BDD).
-Each sub-project shows test-driven development, from unit tests to full web apps.
+Repository of Ruby katas for Acceptance Test-Driven Development (ATDD) and Behavior-Driven Development (BDD), from unit tests to full web apps.

 ## Technology Stack